sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Add Numeric Separators](images/addNumericSeparators.png)

 ### Usage
-Select the text objects, and run this script.
+Select text objects or specify a text range in an editing state, and run this script.
-Or, run this script in the text editing state.

 ### Requirements
 Illustrator CS or higher